GauravDhuri/missingskill-learning/git/git.md

 ## <span class="header2">How to use Git </span>

-As Coders whose daily work revolves around working with a team on a single project, making sure everyone and everthing is on the same level is quite important for a smooth performance of the team.
+As Coders whose daily work revolves around working with a team on a single project, making sure everyone and everything is on the same level is quite important for a smooth performance of the team.
 This makes learning Git very very essential.

 Before we get into the intricate details of how Git actually works, we must go through some essential commands that every git user must know.
 Most of these commands are what we will be using in our day-to-day activities.